rizansari/VSCodeAnthropicCoder/README.md

 - **Code Generation**: Generate code for a variety of programming languages, including Python, JavaScript, Java, and more.
 Customize the generated code with prompts and templates.
 - **Boilerplate Generation**: Create boilerplate code for common project structures, such as web applications, APIs, or machine learning projects.
 - **Algorithm Generation**: Describe the problem you're trying to solve, and the extension will generate the necessary code to implement the solution.
-- **Inline Suggestions**: Get real-time code suggestions and completions as you type, powered by the Anthropic API.
-- **Project Structure Generation**: Automatically generate the file and folder structure for your projects, saving you time and effort.

 ## Installation